 The Gables to Hanging Lake Campsite

-The trail then winds across The Gables, also known as Four Peaks, characterized by rolling ridges and stunning vistas.
+The trail then winds across The Gables, also known as Four Peaks, characterised by rolling ridges and stunning views.
 Notable highlights include views of Thwaites Plateau, Devils Thumb, and the imposing Federation Peak.
 The track involves technical climbing along the Four Peaks, with exposed sections requiring careful navigation.
 Following these challenges, the route ascends to Thwaites Plateau and passes Devils Thumb before reaching Hanging Lake Campsite.
 This site, situated beside a tranquil lake, offers a picturesque location for rest.

 Federation Peak and Bechervaise Plateau Campsite